jethomps0n/Video-Preview-Generator/README.md

 # Video Preview Generator
 Generate a short preview of a single video, or generate multiple at once!
-This tool gives you the power to break up your video into many short miniclips, fully customizable for that ultimate preview experience.
+This tool gives you the power to break up your video into many short miniclips, fully customizable in how long or how many there are for that ultimate preview experience.
 [View Example.](#examplesect)
 ## What You Need
 * Works natively with Linux and MacOS terminal
 * Windows users must install a Unix-like environment terminal such as [Git for Windows](https://gitforwindows.org/) or use the native [Windows Subsystem for Linux](https://superuser.com/a/1059340)